bernalvarela/customerservice/README.md

 * Keycloak as oauth2 server

 ## Api Rest definition:
-The api is defined in the file [api.yml](src%2Fmain%2Fresources%2Fapi.yml) and the api code is generated using the openapi code generator from spring.<br>
+The api is defined in the file [api.yml](src%2Fmain%2Fresources%2Fapi.yml) and the api code is generated using the openapi code generator from spring.

-The classes are generated in `/target/generated-sources/openapi/src`.<br/>
+The classes are generated in `/target/generated-sources/openapi/src`.

 The openapi generator is configured to generate
 * Model objects.
 * Api files with the operations.
 It contains the methods we overwrite in the controllers.